Pkazz/Guru99/README.md

 # Guru99
-Full project with Guru99 banking app
+Full project with Guru99 banking app, work is still in progress.